Gungnir44/VideoGameTutoringSite/README.txt

 - Manage bookings through personalized Dashboards
 - (Optional) Donate to support the platform

-Built with ❤️ using Django, TailwindCSS (for modern dark UI), and PayPal Integration.
+Built with Django, TailwindCSS (for modern dark UI), and PayPal Integration.

 ---